William

 Why Book William Ragsdale

-William Ragsdale anchors the Fright Night fandom, which remains one of the most loyal and active communities in the horror circuit.
-Fans travel specifically to meet the original survivor of the franchise and value his professional stage-trained background during panels.
-His recent role in Season 3 of The White Lotus on Max provides a current high-profile trigger that expands his appeal beyond nostalgia.
+William Ragsdale remains a cornerstone for the dedicated Fright Night fandom, drawing attendees who value meeting the original survivor and appreciate his professional stage presence.
+His recent role in Season 3 of The White Lotus on Max provides a current high-profile trigger, expanding his appeal beyond nostalgia and driving new interest.

 Genres